dd32/td-gh-ex/readme.txt

 Version 1.3.5.1
 * Adding back missing tanslation ready file in function

+Version 1.3.5.2
+* Updated FAQ in Theme Options
+* Fixed Theme Option Data Validation for html special character &rarr; in continue reading.
+This fixed the problem in the server where Theme Option was not being saved.
+* Fixed Slider loading issue and display overlap
+* Added un-minified version of JS as per GPL
+* Updated simplecatch.pot file

 == Upcoming Plan ==
 * Add option for feed redirect